 Sure, you can just place all of your items in a cooler, close the top, and head to the beach.
-But have you ever had to eat a smushed sandwich that was wedged underneath a six pack of beer, or had to remove every item from the cooler just to access that small container of potato salad?
-Use these tips to pack more effectively and avoid a lot of frustration.
+But have you ever eaten a smushed sandwich that was wedged underneath a six pack of beer?
+Or watched your food slowly warm up over the course of the day?

 If you don’t have a fridge big enough to fit your cooler, at the very least, move it to a cool place in your house or garage.
 If it’s a particularly hot day, you can fill it with an ice bath and pour it out before you’re ready to start filling it up.

 3. Prechill Your Items